RF Attenuators Includes:

 If the correct components and circuit techniques are used, then these attenuator pads can easily be used to operate at frequencies well into the GHz region.
 Surface mount technology resistors are particularly good, and modern PCB technology provides a good base for frequencies well above 1 GHz, although care may need to be taken when choosing the PCB material as some may be lossy and give the incorrect performance.

 There are several RF design formats for resistive attenuators.
 All perform equally as well, but sometimes there may be different reasons or preferences for selecting a particular type or format for a particular RF circuit design application.

 The main formats for RF resistor attenuator circuits are summarised below:

-- Pi attenuator pads: As the name indicates the pi attenuator pad has a topology similar in shape to the letter Π. It has a single series resistor in the signal line and at the input and output a resistor is taken to ground.
+Pi attenuator pads: As the name indicates the pi attenuator pad has a topology similar in shape to the letter Π. This RF attenuator format has a single series resistor in the signal line between the input and output connections and then at both the input and output a resistor is taken to ground.

 Both the Pi attenuator pad format and the T attenuator pad format perform equally well.
 Often the preference of which type to use is a matter of personal preference for the designer.

 Normally the RF design requires that the same impedance is seen at both input and output, but it is possible to design the sections so that they have different input and output resistance / impedance levels if required.

 The diagram below shows the format for the T attenuator pad format.
 As the name implies, the T attenuator pad is in the form of a letter T with two resistors in series in the signal line and a single resistor to ground at the junction of the two series resistors.

 Assuming the same input and output impedance levels are the same, the two resistor values can be calculated very easily knowing the ratio of the input and output voltages, Vin and Vout respectively and the characteristic impedance Ro.